The Enablers in Depth

 Onboard:

-Mike Russo officially joins the agency as its new CIO, requests Akash Bobba to join the agency (but he has issues with his background check)
+Mike Russo officially joins the agency as its new CIO.
+He then immediately requests that Akash Bobba should be rapidly onboarded into the agency (but there are issues with Bobba’s background check)

 |